Computational-Rare-Disease-Genomics-WHG/smORF_EP/README.md

 ## Python libraries used

-requirements.txt file provided with the dependencies for smORF-EP.
+requirements.txt file provides the dependencies for smORF-EP.

 <!--
 - pandas (might require installation)